droidecahedron/nrf_peripheral_dmm/README.md

 > If you wish to see a SW example of multiple channel SAADC without as much CPU involvement using PPI, check the following out: [🔗LINK](https://github.com/droidecahedron/nrf_adcppimulti/tree/main)
 >
 > The nPM2100 is also a fuel gauge!
 The code of this workshop is very close to being able to give you a battery measurement.
+You can see an example of that [here](https://github.com/droidecahedron/npm2100_nrf54l15_BFG).
 >
 > If you want to see some examples on reading i2c information, piping it out over BLE, and being a lower power device, check the following out: [🔗LINK](https://github.com/droidecahedron/i2c_ble_peripheral/tree/main)